yaya2devops/cloudblog/host/README.md

 # Welcome to My CloudBlogs Repo

+Hey, this is an archive of the blogs I wrote that helped lift me up during that exact year year.

+So many events happened in between, and I'm thankful for the ideas I generated here regardless.
-Hi! this will serve as my backup UI to my written blogs about Cloud and DevOps.

-Hopefully, this will make it simpler for readers like you to access the entire content and resources on these topics and find the information you require in one convenient location.
+This will serve as my backup to my written blogs about Cloud and DevOps so it makes it simpler for readers like you to access the entire content and resources on these topics and find the information you require in one convenient location.

 <img class="img" src="Banner.png" alt="Hey">